Top 7 Natural Cold Remedies: Do They Work?

 The herb Echinacea purpurea is one of the best known and widely available herbal cold treatments.
-Recent study results have been negative, but its effectiveness may vary depending on the preparation.
+Study results have been negative, but its effectiveness may vary depending on the preparation.
 Two studies funded by the National Center for Complementary and Alternative Medicine found no benefit from echinacea in a juice formulation or in an unrefined combination of root and herb.
 However, David Leopold, MD, recommends mixing 15 to 20 drops of an echinacea tincture with warm water four or five times a day (or as directed on the bottle).

-"It tends to be a little more potent than pills," says Dr. Leopold, who is the director of integrative medical education at the Scripps Center for Integrative Medicine and a faculty member with the Scripps Natural Supplement Conference, in La Jolla, Calif.
+"It tends to be a little more potent than pills," says Dr. Leopold, who is the director of integrative medical education at the Scripps Center for Integrative Medicine and a faculty member with the Scripps Natural Supplement Conference, in La Jolla, California.

-"Goldenseal hasn't been studied as much but I don't think that there's any inherent problem to using it as long as somebody doesn't have an allergy to it," Dr. Leopold says.
+"Goldenseal hasn't been studied as much, but I don't think that there's any inherent problem to using it as long as somebody doesn't have an allergy to it," Dr. Leopold says.

 Although this Asian herb is taken mainly to boost energy, stamina, and overall health, researchers have begun to examine its efficacy in fighting the common cold.
-A 2005 study conducted by Canadian researchers found that taking ginseng every day reduced the severity and duration of cold symptoms, and appeared to prevent colds as well.
+A 2005 study conducted by Canadian researchers found that taking ginseng every day reduced the severity and duration of cold symptoms and appeared to prevent colds as well.

 Long popular with the holistic crowd, daily rinsing is thought to fend off cough, sniffles, and sore throat.
 A 2008 study found that children who rinsed with a saline nasal wash six times a day had an improvement in cold symptoms and fewer recurrences.
-However, a 2009 study published in Annals of Allergy, Asthma and Immunology found that daily rinsing may deplete the nose of protective mucus, and up your risk of getting a cold and other infections.
+However, a 2009 study published in Annals of Allergy, Asthma, and Immunology found that daily rinsing may deplete the nose of protective mucus and up your risk of getting a cold and other infections.

 Though less well-known than some other herbal cold remedies, extracts derived from this plant have been shown to decrease the symptoms of acute bronchitis.
 One study, published in the journal Phytomedicine in 2003, examined 468 adults with acute bronchitis lasting less than two days who were given either placebo or an extract of the roots of Pelargonium sidoides; those in the latter group were told to take 30 drops three times a day for a week.

-The treated patients saw quicker resolution of symptoms including pain during cough and fever, and were able to return to work in an average of 4.7 days (compared to 6.3 days for placebo).
+The treated patients saw quicker resolution of symptoms including pain during cough and fever and were able to return to work in an average of 4.7 days (compared to 6.3 days for placebo).

-Vitamin C may be the most studied of the available alternative remedies.
+Vitamin C may be the most studied of the available alternative cold remedies.
 Again, study results have been mixed, but experts seem to more strongly support vitamin C than other remedies.
 Even the purported benefits of Airborne may have more to do with its vitamin content than other ingredients.

 "There's nothing intrinsically wrong or right with the product," says Steve Gardner, litigation director for the Center for Science in the Public Interest.
-"It's an extraordinarily expensive vitamin-C delivery system.
-If there's any benefit, it may be from the vitamin C, which for some people might reduce the severity or duration of a cold, but won’t prevent one."
+"It's an extraordinarily expensive vitamin C delivery system.
+If there's any benefit, it may be from the vitamin C, which for some people might reduce the severity or duration of a cold but won’t prevent one."